Best Dishwashers for Your Kitchen

 Sensor technology monitors the soil level and/or temperature of your dishwater to provide just the right amount of cleaning power for efficient operation and thorough results.

 With advancements in technology, finding the quietest dishwasher is much simpler than it used to be.
 There are a variety of noise reduction packages available that include quieter motors, soundproof tubs and improved insulation that result in low decibel ranges.
 The main thing to look for is the dBA rating or the decibel level.
 The lower the decibel, the quieter the dishwasher.

 In addition to standard everyday cycles, many dishwashers offer specialty cycles designed to tackle specific tasks.
 Look for delicate wash cycles for china and other hand-wash items, tough scrubbing cycles for hard-to-clean pots and quick wash cycles to give you clean dishes faster.

-Basic models will use plastic tubs while more upgraded versions feature stainless steel interiors.
-While this has no effect on cleaning power, it’s important to note that stainless steel interiors offer lasting, durable performance and better sound dampening than their plastic counterparts.
+Basic models will use plastic tubs, while more upgraded versions feature stainless steel interiors.
+While this has no effect on the dishwasher’s cleaning power, stainless steel interiors offer lasting, durable performance and better sound dampening than their plastic counterparts.
 Because of their metal interiors, they reflect heat for more energy-efficient drying and can withstand the high temperatures of sanitizing rinses.

 Dishwashers equipped with an internal heat booster raise water temperatures to the appropriate level, allowing you to keep your hot water heater at a lower temperature for even greater savings that won't sacrifice performance.

 Some dishwashers will offer extra options such as a hard food disposer, which is meant to help you skip the garbage disposal so you can put the dishes straight into the machine, or a filter which keeps water free from dirty food debris.
-While these feature are ideal for some households, those seeking a quieter dishwasher will want to think twice about this option as it adds to the noise level.
+While these features are ideal for some households, those seeking a quieter dishwasher will want to think twice about these options, since they add to the noise level.